AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 file for AngularJS.
 So I fetched the latest version of the angular.d.ts file from the
 <a href="http://definitelytyped.org/" target="_blank">DefinitelyTyped</a>
 website and found that some unnamed savior had already added the types for the AngularJS 1.5 component.
-Whoever you are, you rock! (*Note: At the time of writing the type file still did not include the changes to the component interface from AngularJS 1.5-rc.1*)
+Whoever you are, you rock!

 {% highlight javascript %}
 interface IComponentOptions {
- controller?: string | Function;
+ controller?: any;
  controllerAs?: string;
  template?: string | Function;
  templateUrl?: string | Function;
  bindings?: any;
  transclude?: boolean;
- isolate?: boolean;
- restrict?: string;
+ require?: Object;
  $canActivate?: () => boolean;
  $routeConfig?: RouteDefinition[];
 }